Become a Mentor

 Minimally, we expect mentors to:

-- Perform one edit round on the full manuscript with an edit letter delivered to mentee
+- Perform one edit round on the full manuscript and provide feedback to the mentee in a mutually agreed upon format

-- Perform one edit round on either a query, pitch, or a back cover blurb, depending on mentee’s preference
+- Perform one edit round on either a query, pitch, a 50-word pitch, and/or a back cover blurb, depending on mentee’s preference

-- Answer questions about the business of publishing and reaching their indie-author or traditionally-published goals.
+- Answer questions about the business of writing, publishing, and reaching their indie-author or traditionally-published goals.

 Optionally, mentors may want to perform a final read-through of their mentee's manuscript before the showcase begins.